ishan-verma/ishan-verma.github.io/about.md

 -
 - Cryptocurrencies and Blockchain
 -
-- Venture Capital/ Private Equity
+- Venture Capital/Startups
 -
 - Economics and Finance
 -
-- Building Tech Products
--
-- History, Philosophy & Much More . . . .
--
--

-You can connect with him here [ishan-verma.com/contact](https://ishan-verma.com/contact)
+You can connect with me here [ishan-verma.com/contact](https://ishan-verma.com/contact)